bradyguyc/bradyguyc.github.io/_pages/thebigpicture.md

 ---

 ---
-#### Key Components of the solution
+## Key Components of the solution

 Azure, Visual Studio, and Xamarin are the primary technologies utilized in the solution.
 While not comprehensive these technologies are at the core with Xamarin Forms being the core of the solution for mobile development with it's single code multi device deployment a driving feature for it's selection.

 {% include bigpicture.html %}

+1. Visual Studio 2019 Preview is t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4NTQ1NjIwOSwyMTIyMjIyMDQzLC0xMD
+eyJoaXN0b3J5IjpbMTU4MTc2NTkwMiwyMTIyMjIyMDQzLC0xMD
 UzNTY0NDQyLC0xODU4MTA4MDQyLC0xMTk5MzMyNDM1XX0=
 -->